phoophoo187/Privacy_SDN_Edge_IoT/PlanB/CPU_utilization_Experiment/version3_Experiment_style/Experiment1/README.md

-In this experiment, we did not acctivae the ovs-vwsitch.
+In this experiment, we did not activae the ovs-vwsitch.
 We let the edge 1 send the packets to the edge 2 via iperf2.

 ![Experiment1](./pic.png)